by Robert Wilkinson

 It is an awe-inspiring and deeply transformative experience to enter into, and helps our inner nature remember that it's okay to celebrate the dead as well as those of us in a body.
 I was first exposed to it in the years I lived in Texas, where it is one of the most powerful celebrations of the year.
 As it's already started many places, take a moment to honor and thank your dead for being there for you to love.

 This is one of the more profound times of the year.
 The ancient Chinese thought this was the season of "cutting and destroying," where the leaves fall, the fruits are available, and the life force begins to go dormant for its Winter rest in the Northern Hemisphere.
-(Perhaps the "Day of the Dead" in the Southern Hemisphere should be observed April 30?)
+(Perhaps the "Day of the Dead" in the Southern Hemisphere should be observed at the end of April and beginning of May?)

 So however you are moved to do so, please open to how you can honor the dead.
 This "Day of the Dead" is not just one more commercial holiday.
 It is a period of depth communion with those who have passed away before us.
 It is a time to honor our connectedness with our departed but not forgotten loved ones.